 Murchison Falls National Park

 Located in Northwest Uganda, the Murchison Falls National Park is Uganda's largest national park.
-It is named after the magnificent Murchison Falls, where the waters of the Nile squeeze through a narrow gorge of about 6 meters wide before plunging into a pool 43m below.
+It is named after the magnificent Murchison Falls, where the waters of the Nile squeeze through a narrow gorge of about seven meters wide before plunging into a pool 43 meters below.
 This makes the falls one of the most powerful surges of water found anywhere in the world!
-The park is the only one in Uganda to host all of the "Big 5".
+The park is the only one in Uganda to host all the "Big 5".
 It also protects intense populations of the Uganda Kob, Rothschild's giraffe and Patas monkey as well as massive concentrations of hippos and birds.

 Rwenzori Mountains National Park

 The Rwenzori Mountains National Park is a World Heritage Site located in southwestern Uganda.
 The park covers more than half of the Rwenzori Mountain Range which is popularly known as Ptolemy's Mountains of the Moon.
 The mountain chain comprises of three mountains: Albert, Alexandra and Africa's third highest peak, Margherita (5,109 m).
-The Rwenzori Mountains are an extremely steep and rugged mountain range with over twenty five peaks above 4,500 m high and the region's glaciers, waterfalls and lakes make it one of Africa's most beautiful alpine areas.
-The park has a number of natural habitats for endangered species and a rich, unusual flora which includes giant heathers, groundsels and lobelias now characterised as 'Africa's botanic big game'.
+The Rwenzori Mountains are an extremely steep and rugged mountain range with over 25 peaks above 4,500 m high and the region's glaciers, waterfalls and lakes make it one of Africa's most beautiful alpine areas.
+The park has several natural habitats for endangered species and a rich, unusual flora which includes giant heathers, groundsels and lobelias now characterized as 'Africa's botanic big game'.
 The park contains 70 species of mammals and over 177 species of forest birds.